-Creative yet detail-oriented, search marketing strategists are individuals that focus on electronic media and find ways to improve a company’s online presence.
+Creative yet detail-oriented, search marketing strategists (also referred to as search engine marketing specialists), are individuals that focus on electronic media in order to find ways to improve a company’s online presence.
 Virtually every business has a web site.
 Years ago, this effort was enough to increase sales and attract new customers.
-Now, most customers and families not only have a home computer but also regularly use cell phones and tablet computers to conduct business.
+Now, most customers not only have a home computer but also regularly use cell phones and tablet computers to conduct business.
 A web site that cannot be found and used on a mobile device is of little value to a company.
 Search engine optimization is the key to a company’s success in the digital age, and is the specialty of this type of marketing professional.

 Search marketing is based on the constantly changing algorithms by which search engines find and rate information on the Internet.
-Search engines like Google, Yahoo, and Ask use a number of criteria to determine which information will appear on the front page and in what order depending upon the keywords used for the search.
+Search engines like Google and Yahoo use a number of criteria to determine what particular information will appear on the front page and in what order depending upon the keywords used for the search.

-In addition to the “passive" promotion of a company’s web site through search engine optimization, a strategist designs and implements a company’s paid online advertising.
+In addition to the “passive" promotion of a company’s web site through search engine optimization, a search marketing strategist designs and implements a company’s paid online advertising.
 Using the keyword research, he or she writes and purchases advertising space on related web sites and maintains the correct links back to the company site.
-An analyst also maintains unpaid links with blogs on related web sites and encourages those sites to link to the company’s site.
+A strategist also maintains unpaid links with blogs on related web sites and encourages those sites to link to the company’s site.